jakemcc/jakemccrary.com/README.markdown

 ## What?

 This powers jakemccrary.com.
-It uses Octopress for generating my static site.
+It uses an old version of Octopress to generate [jakemccrary.com](https://jakemccrary.com) from the data found in this git repository.